iCliniq Logo

 Introduction:

 Chemotherapy, radiation, and surgical resection are examples of gonadotoxic treatments used to treat disease, gender affirmation surgery, malignancy, or medical disorders that can permanently impair reproductive function.
+Surgical interventions for diseases such as cancer or medical disorders can significantly impair reproductive function.
 Ovulation and the menstrual cycle are the key aspects of the female reproductive system.
 Women have regular monthly menstrual periods during their reproductive years because they ovulate regularly each month.
 Eggs mature inside fluid-filled spheres called "follicles."
-At the beginning of each menstrual cycle, when a woman is having her period, a hormone produced in the pituitary gland (follicle-stimulating hormone (FSH)), located in the brain, stimulates a group of follicles to grow more rapidly on both ovaries.
+Just before the onset of every menstrual cycle, when a woman is experiencing her period, a hormone produced in the pituitary gland (follicle-stimulating hormone (FSH)), situated in the brain, stimulates a group of follicles to grow more rapidly on both sides of the ovaries.
 At the same time, male fertility is not determined by semen or sperm traits alone.
-Additional factors (i.e., hormonal, immunological, genetic/chromosomal, behavioral) are relevant besides semen quality.
+Fertility is not solely dependent on semen quality; hormonal, genetic, and immunological factors also play key roles.

 What Are the Agents Affecting Fertility?

-Gonadal injury caused by field radiation of the total body, mainly the abdominal or pelvic region, disrupts the hypothalamic-pituitary axis function, provoking ovarian failure or direct damage to the uterus.
-Oocytes are especially sensitive to radiation, with an estimated dose of less than 2 Gy needed to destroy 50 % of primordial follicles.
-The magnitude of the adverse effect is related to dose, fractionation schedule, and age at the time of treatment which increased the risk of miscarriage, premature delivery, low birth weight, maternal bleeding, and damage to structures and vessels in the pelvis and abdomen.
+• Radiotherapy: Gonadal injury caused by field radiation of the total body, mainly the abdominal or pelvic region, disrupts the hypothalamic-pituitary axis function, provoking ovarian failure or direct damage to the uterus.
+Oocytes are especially sensitive to radiation, with an estimated dose of less than 2 grays (units used to measure radiation) needed to destroy 50 percent of primordial follicles.
+The magnitude of the adverse effect is related to dose, fractionation schedule, and age at the time of treatment, which increases the risk of miscarriage, premature delivery, low birth weight, maternal bleeding, and damage to structures and vessels in the pelvis and abdomen.

 What Are the Procedures for Women to Preserve Fertility Before Cancer Treatment?